 Heroin withdrawal symptoms take place because the body and brain are adjusting to the absence of the strong opiate.

-Symptoms usually begin two to 48 hours after the last use of heroin.
+Symptoms usually begin 6 to 12 hours after the last use of heroin.

 Typically, the more someone has engaged in heroin use, the longer and more severe withdrawals will stay present in the body.